U.S. flag

 Major criteria

 • Lamellar (sheet-like) calcification of the falx or clear evidence of calcification in an individual younger than age 20 years.
-Falx calcification is nearly always present and is visible on anteroposterior (AP) x-rays of the skull after age 20 years (see Notes regarding radiographs).
+Note: Falx calcification is nearly always present on AP skull radiographs after age 20 years in those with NBCCS.

 • Jaw keratocyst.
 Odontogenic keratocyst histologically; seen on orthopantogram as an area of translucency